Skeletal Muscle: What Is It, Function, Location & Anatomy

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Skeletal muscle: Skeletal muscles are voluntary muscles, meaning you control how and when they move and work.
+There are three types of muscles in your body: skeletal, cardiac and smooth muscle.
+Skeletal muscles are voluntary muscles, meaning you control how and when they move and work.
 Nerves in your somatic nervous system send signals to make them function.
 If you reach for a book on a shelf, you’re using skeletal muscles in your neck, arm and shoulder.

-• Cardiac muscle: Cardiac muscles are only in your heart.
-They help your heart pump blood throughout your body.
-They’re involuntary muscles that your autonomic nervous system controls.
+Cardiac and smooth muscle are involuntary muscles that your autonomic nervous system controls.
 That means they work without you having to think about it.
+For example, muscles in your urinary system help rid your body of waste and toxins.

-Care at Cleveland ClinicGet Orthopaedic CareMake an Appointment
+Care at Cleveland ClinicGet Orthopaedic CareMake an AppointmentFunction

-The skeletal muscles are a vital part of your musculoskeletal system.
+Your striated muscles are a vital part of your musculoskeletal system.
 They serve a variety of functions, including:

-• Chewing and swallowing, which are the first parts of digestion.
+- Chewing and swallowing, which are the first parts of digestion

-• Maintaining body posture.
+- Maintaining body posture

-• Moving the bones in different parts of your body.
+- Moving the bones in different parts of your body

 Advertisement